4 Data Structure

 ## [1] FALSE FALSE TRUE FALSE TRUE

-You can access elements that suffice the specified condition using brackets, for example:
+You can access elements that meet the specified condition using brackets, for example:

 # ex.2a equal